 Due to ongoing security concerns, U.S. (DOS) advises avoiding all travel to this country.
-U.K. (FCO) advises avoiding travel within 100 km (62 mi) of the border with Afghanistan, within 10 km (6 mi) of the border with Iraq, and areas east of the cities of Bam (Kerman Province) and Jask (Hormozgan Province), including Sistan and Baluchestan Province.
+U.K. (FCO) advises avoiding travel within 100 km (62 mi) of the border with Afghanistan, within 10 km (6 mi) of the border with Iraq, in areas east of the cities of Bam (Kerman Province) and Jask (Hormozgan Province), including Sistan and Baluchestan Province and advises reconsidering travel (or avoiding nonessential travel) to the rest of the country.
 Canada (GAC) and Australia (DFAT) have more limited warnings.

 Risk of attack by domestic and transnational terrorist groups exists throughout the country, especially in Tehran and Sistan and Baluchestan Province.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

 Risk of violent crime and petty crime exists throughout the country.
 Theft of valuables by criminals in passing vehicles is common.